 - Keeping up to date with statutory guidance and any advice issued by your safeguarding partners/local safeguarding children board

-- Making sure you have suitable and up-to-date policies for child protection, staff behaviour/code of conduct, and handling allegations against staff and volunteers
+- Making sure you have suitable and up-to-date policies for child protection, staff behaviour, and handling allegations against staff and volunteers

-- Supporting the board to develop its understanding of its safeguarding responsibilities, and report back to the board about safeguarding issues and development
+- Supporting the board to develop its understanding of its safeguarding responsibilities, and reporting back to the board about safeguarding issues and development

-- Meeting regularly with the DSL to monitor policies and procedures, and check that all staff, governors and volunteers have had the appropriate level of training
+- Meeting regularly with the DSL to monitor your school's policies and procedures, and checking that all staff, governors and volunteers have had appropriate training

 - Monitoring the single central record with the DSL to make sure your school carries out appropriate recruitment checks